niroy/labs/mtc/README.md

 Step 6: Open a terminal window with two tabs.
 One tab for the source OCP3 cluster and one tab for the destination OCP4 cluster.

-Step 7: In the OCP3 tab, ssh into the OCP3 bastion host using the information provided in RHPDS for the provisioned service.
+Step 7: In the OCP3 tab, ssh into the OCP3 bastion host using the information provided in OPENTLC for the provisioned service.

 ```bash
 $ ssh niroy-redhat.com@bastion.ed3e.example.opentlc.com